DarkAtra/darkatra.dev/_posts/2023-10-28-fixing-online-gameplay-for-bfme2.md

 ## The client side

-It's easier to start with the client side as it's fairly simple to verify my implementation by just testing if a connection to the existing T3A:Online servers can be established.
+It's easier to start with the client side as it's fairly simple to verify by just testing if a connection to the existing T3A:Online servers can be established.
 By looking at
-how [the online functionality for other games is restored](https://github.com/anzz1/openspy-client/blob/f18d410fc0cfe2e69ec32e93f088209527093749/include/game_cry.h#L90-L95), I assumed that there's only two things for me to do:
+how [the online functionality for other games is restored](https://github.com/anzz1/openspy-client/blob/f18d410fc0cfe2e69ec32e93f088209527093749/include/game_cry.h#L90-L95), I assumed that there's only two things to implement:

-1. hook the `gethostbyname` function to redirect GameSpy/EA specific DNS queries
+1. a hook for the `gethostbyname` function that redirect GameSpy/EA specific DNS queries
-2. patch the game so that it skips the certificate validation whenever it connects to the online servers
+2. a patch so that the game skips the certificate validation when it connects to the online servers

-I found the addresses that I had to intercept DNS queries for by looking at the `t3aonline.dll` with [Ghidra](https://github.com/NationalSecurityAgency/ghidra), a software reverse engineering framework created and maintained by the NSA Research Directorate.
+I found the hosts that I had to redirect DNS queries for by looking at the `t3aonline.dll` with [Ghidra](https://github.com/NationalSecurityAgency/ghidra), a software reverse engineering framework created and maintained by the NSA Research Directorate.

 ![A screenshot of the decompiled t3aonline.dll](/assets/bfme2-ghidra-t3a-online.png)

-The screenshot above shows only a few lines of the decompiled function, and it was a real mess to untangle all the nested if statements and loops but here is what it looks like:
+The screenshot above only shows a few lines of the decompiled function, and it was a real mess to untangle all the nested if statements and loops but here is what it looks like:

 ```cpp